Meet Our BoardWe are commited to help serving our counties and their employees

 The CSAC Finance Corporation is governed by an eleven-member Board of Directors consisting of: three county supervisors, two county administrative officers, one county treasurer/tax collector or chief financial officer, one county department head, CSAC’s executive director, two public members, and one representative of a city, special district, or council of governments or retired county employee.

 Leonard Moty – President

 Suburban County Supervisor – Shasta County

 Leonard Moty was elected to the Shasta County Board of Supervisors in 2008.
 Prior, he served as Chief of the Redding Police Department where he worked for 31 years.
-Leonard currently serves as the County liaison to the CSAC Executive Committee, Shasta Regional Transportation Agency Board of Directors, Sierra-Sacramento Valley Emergency Medical System Board of Directors, Northern Sacramento Valley Integrated Regional Water Management Governing Board of Directors, California Medical Services Program Board of Directors, and Sacramento River Forum Board of Directors.
+Leonard currently serves as the County liaison to the CSAC Executive Committee, Shasta Regional Transportation Agency Board of Directors, Sierra-Sacramento Valley Emergency Medical System Board of Directors, Northern Sacramento Valley Integrated Regional Water Management Governing Board of Directors, County Medical Services Program Board of Directors, and Sacramento River Forum Board of Directors.
 Leonard has a Bachelor’s Degree in Business Management from the University of Notre Dame and a Masters in Business Administration from the University of Southern California.
 In addition, he has his Executive Certificate from the California Peace Officers Standards and Training (POST) and has graduated from the POST Command College and the FBI National Law Enforcement Academy.

 Matthew Cate – Vice President

 Executive Director – California State Association of Counties